nilesh-c/wikidata-entity-suggester/README.md

 Byrial has written a few C programs that have turned out to be really helpful to me.
 Please check out [this link](http://www.wikidata.org/wiki/User:Byrial).

 I've used read_items.c to parse the pages-meta-current.xml dump from [here](http://dumps.wikimedia.org/wikidatawiki/20130417/) and store it into a database.
 Using a couple of SQL queries I've generated a csv file with item-property pairs and item-<property-value> pairs for use with the recommendation engine.
 I've written a simple php file to accept a few parameters and call the engine.
-I tried to host this on a remote VPS that I currently have access to, but unfortunately, it's Burst RAM goes upto 1GB and the recommendation engine alone is using a heap of 1600m + currently.
+I tried to host this on a remote VPS that I currently have access to, but unfortunately, its Burst RAM goes upto 1GB and the recommendation engine alone is using a heap of 1600m + currently.

 Keep watching this repo. :)